 There are two key features that distinguish Auburn’s MSIS from that of other institutions.

-- In addition to a traditional on-campus program, the college also offers a distance format of the MSIS.
+- In addition to a traditional on-campus program, the college also offers a online format of the MSIS.
 This allows you to earn your degree without ever leaving your current job or having to travel to campus for various residencies.

 What to Expect